demainic/BSY/IO.md

 ```
 ![image](https://user-images.githubusercontent.com/79651776/234096199-2bcc3512-7e02-4230-a5bb-a03e671b5365.png)

-4. Now the new partition should be formated:
+4. Now the new partition should be formatted:
 ```
 sudo mkfs.ext4 /dev/vdb1
 ```